- What to see

 Vila Olímpica (Districts)

 The 1992 Olympic games instigated a large change beside the traditional Poble Nou area that was being renovated and fitted out as a residence for athletes.
-Previous to the event, this part of the coast consisted of wasteland, warehouses, and docks.
-Today however, it is one of the most modern and architecturally grandiose districts of Barcelona.
-If you want to stay here, take a look at our selection of apartments close to the beach.
+Previous to the event, this part of the coast consisted of wasteland, warehouses and docks.
+Today however, it's one of the most modern and architecturally grandiose districts of Barcelona.
+In this article we show you a video in which you'll discover the district of the Olympic Village of the hand of its neighbours.
+We also tell you the reasons why to stay here, its attractions to visit and the best places to eat and shop.
+If you're a student you'll also be interested in knowing where are the libraries, green areas and places to practise sports.

 In this video we show you the different neighbourhoods of Sant Martí: Vila Olímpica, Poble Nou, Sant Marti and Diagonal Mar.